 “Well, I’m here now.
 What are you going to do about it?”

 His smile turns to need, raw, insistent need.
-I can’t resist.
-I pull off his shoes, trousers and briefs in one sweeping motion, lifting his legs over my shoulder as I dive on top of him.
+I cannot resist.
+I pull off his briefs, trousers and shoes in one sweeping motion, lifting his legs over my shoulders as I dive on top of him.
 He moans in anticipation.
-I’m pleased that he prepared himself for the fucking that is coming next.
+I am pleased that he prepared himself for the fucking that is coming next.
 Then he farts in my face.
-He’s mortified.
-I can’t stop laughing.
-One spontaneous bubble of methane.
-My whole dominatrix act goes up in smoke.
+He is mortified.
+I cannot stop laughing.
+One spontaneous bubble of methane, and my whole dominatrix act goes up in smoke.
 Still holding his butt, I roll him sideways and flop onto the bed.
 We laugh and laugh.
 Digested pizza trumps my macho moves.
 Looking sideways at Jack, I note he is watching me for signs of diminished desire.
 I know exactly what I need – to reduce myself to a vibrating jangle of nerves from a complete and utter fuck fest.
 I had twice ended that way with Jake, plus a relapse from just humping nubile Gerber.
-I know it’s more than orgasms that we need.
-It’s a complete exhausting of all our internal juices and a giving in to the ultimate pleasure of a thorough fucking.
-I roll on top of him, squeezing him until I see him panicked and confused by what I’m about to do to him.
+I know it is more than orgasms that we need.
+It is a complete exhausting of all our internal juices and a giving in to the ultimate pleasure of a thorough fucking.
+I roll on top of him, squeezing him until I see him panicked and confused by what I am about to do to him.
 I kiss his shocked eyes shut, rolled him over and commenced the preparation he so rudely interrupted.
 I stick his head into his pillow to muffle his screams of pleasure, completing full penetration as my thighs slap his perspiring butt cheeks.
 ‘Whap, whap, whap,’ my groin squishes his butt in a constant rhythm.
-His satisfied murmurs mean he’s merely enjoying the ride.
-With both hands I pinch his hard, pointy tits, twisting and pulling as his screams return with the added anxiety that he’ll go over the edge soon.
+His satisfied murmurs mean he is enjoying the ride.
+With both hands I pinch his hard, pointy tits, twisting and pulling as his screams return with the added anxiety that he is about to go over the edge too soon.
 I push his head into the pillow.
 I hold off as he begs to be impregnated.
 I laugh at what good that will do him.

 That does it.
 I stop the teasing and commence my trip to climax, riding him like a cowboy on a bronco.
 “Yee, hah,” I shout.
 He is moaning, “ah ah ah ah.”
 Higher and higher go his moans.
 Finally I feel him clench and squeeze me tightly as he cums into the bed sheets.
-I’m ready as well but wait until he is done.
-Suddenly it is Jack who is vibrating from the over-stimulation.
+I am ready as well but wait until he is done.
+Suddenly it is Jack who is vibrating from the over stimulation.
 I know I need to finish quickly.
 As I approach the edge, his shaking becomes more violent.
 Is he having a seizure?
-I just let loose.
+I just let it loose.
 As I explode, my body goes into the same rhythm as Jack’s shaking.
 We’re vibrating together.
-I’m finished, but we remain coupled together, shaking and vibrating, as if we are in our death throes.
-It’s scary.
+I am finished, but we remain coupled together, shaking and vibrating, as if we are in our death throes.
+It is scary.
 I just hold him.
 Jace is there in my heart, worried about my mortality.

 “Is it time?”
 Jace asks.
 I hear Max barking.
-I’m not ready to die from fucking Jack.
+I am not ready to die from fucking Jack.
 My breathing becomes more regular as I gulp in big breaths.
 Jack is sobbing.
 As soon as I stop shaking, he does as well.
 We lay there, holding on to each other.

 I hear Minehan’s voice outside our door, arguing with someone.
 We get up and shakily get dressed.